 With the irrigation season upon us, the District is constantly concerned with the safety of the general public and wants to remind everyone of the dangers posed by open irrigation canals.
 The canals contain slippery moss, sharp rocks, glass and barbed wire.
 There are a lot of hidden underwater dangers such as turbulence or suction, […]

 The NO SPRAY AGREEMENTS are out in the mail.
 Please be sure to mail them back into the office.
 If you are a landowner that wants to request that no chemicals are used to control plant growth on the District’s right of way on your property, you need to annually fill out a NO SPRAY […]

 If you have an emergency situation where you have water flooding your property or any other property; please call the office at 541-476-2582.
-The ditchwalkers, during the irrigation season, are subject to on call twenty-four (24) hours a day and work long hours.
-It is requested that they not be disturbed during the night or after regular […]
+Your call will go to our answering service and be handled with a GPID employee right away.
+The ditchwalkers, during the irrigation season, are subject to on call twenty-four (24) hours a day and […]